smittytone/HT16K33Segment-Python/README.md

 # HT16K33Segment 2.1.0 #

+**IMPORTANT** This repo has been superseded and will soon be archived.
+Please see [**HT16K33-Python**]https://github.com/smittytone/HT16K33-Python) for version 3.0.0 of the driver — and drivers for other HT16K33-based displays.

 A hardware driver for the [Adafruit 0.56-inch 4-digit, 7-segment LED display](http://www.adafruit.com/products/878), which is based on the Holtek HT16K33 controller.
 The LED communicates over any I&sup2;C bus.

 Three versions of the driver are available, one for [CircuitPython](https://circuitpython.org) applications, another for code written in [MicroPython](https://dmicropython.org) and a third for regular Python, for use on the Raspberry Pi, for example.